Leadership: Willingness to participate

-A willingness to participate in a group can indicate a person's interest as well as their willingness to take responsibility for how the group performs.
-Those who do not say much during a group meeting are less likely to emerge as a leader than those who speak up.
+A willingness to participate in a group can indicate members' interest as well as their willingness to take responsibility for how the group performs.
+Those who do not say much during group meetings are less likely to emerge as leaders than those who speak up.
 There is however some debate over whether the quality of participation in a group matters more than the quantity.

 A hypothesis termed the 'babble effect' or the 'babble hypothesis' has been studied as a factor in the emergence of leaders.
-It posits that leader emergence is highly correlated with the quantity of speaking time – specifically, those who speak a lot in a group setting are more likely to become a group leader.
+It posits that leader emergence is highly correlated with the quantity of speaking time – specifically, a person who speaks a lot in a group setting is more likely to become a group leader.

 The quantity of participation is more important that the quality of these contributions when it comes to leader emergence.
 However, some studies indicate that there must be some element of quality combined with quantity to support leader emergence.
-Thus, while sheer quantity does matter to leadership, when the contributions made are also of high-quality leader emergence is further facilitated.
+Thus, while sheer quantity does matter to leadership, when the contributions made are also of high quality then leader emergence is further facilitated.